THE CANON

 Objective: To see that the current order was not inevitable; it was constructed by specific choices.

 The Concept: Fictitious Commodities.
-The dangerous lie that Land, Labor, and Money are just items to be sold.
-When treated this way, society inevitably rebels.
+The dangerous lie that Land, Labor, and Money are just items for sale.
+When treated this way, society rebels.

 The Concept: Faith as Assent.
-The definition of faith shifted from “Loyalty” to “Believing Impossible Things,” creating a mind rigid enough to accept Market Fundamentalism.
+Faith shifted from “Loyalty” to “Believing Impossible Things,” creating a mind rigid enough to accept Market Fundamentalism.

 The Concept: The Constitution of Lock-in.
-How the Austrian School deliberately designed institutions to shackle democracy so the poor could never vote to tax the rich.
+How institutions were deliberately designed to shackle democracy so the poor could never tax the rich.

 PHASE III: THE CRISIS (The Cracks in the Wall)